AmyHilaire/otequip-info/source/posts/2015-09-11-dragon-dictation.html.markdown

 allowing greater cognitive capacity for generating the content.
 Most of the trials showed that dictation wasn't the solution for these users, for the following reasons:

-* Dictation requires a much greater cognitive capacity (at least initially) to structure content before saying it, and/or to develop a new work-flow.
+* Dictation requires much greater cognitive capacity (at least initially) to structure content before saying it, and/or to develop a new work-flow.
+* It requires good verbal and written language skills
 * The equipment requires more set up than not using it
 * It has to be done in a quiet environment, so it's virtually impossible to use in a classroom.
 Even if the classroom is quiet, the student doesn't want everyone